+The difference between ginger beer and ginger ale stems from the process of their making itself.
 Ginger is one spice that is used in many more ways than to provide a flavor to food.
 It belongs to the same family as turmeric and cardamom.
-It has been known to people of South Asia since ancient times, and in India consuming hot ginger juice during winters is considered good for health as it increases immunity against fever, cough and cold.
+It has been known to people of South Asia since ancient times and, in India, consuming hot ginger juice during winters is considered good for health as it increases immunity against fever, cough and cold.
 It spread to the western world after it reached the Caribbean.
 Today, root ginger, as it is called to differentiate it from many other things called ginger, is the primary flavor in two types of soft drinks, ginger beer and ginger ale.
-There are many who remain confused between ginger beer and ginger ale because of similarities in taste, and the fact that both have ginger as the main ingredient.
-This article tries to find out differences between ginger beer and ginger ale to remove all confusion.
+There are many who remain confused between ginger beer and ginger ale because of the similarities in taste, and the fact that both have ginger as the main ingredient.
+This article tries to find out the differences between ginger beer and ginger ale to remove all confusion.

-Ginger ale is found in two varieties golden ginger ale that is basically ginger beer, and dry ginger ale, which shot to fame and gained popularity during prohibition in US.
-Because of the strong ginger flavor, ginger ale became first choice for those who could not get alcoholic beverages.
+Ginger ale is a carbonated soft drink that has a milder ginger taste.
+Ginger ale is found in two varieties as golden ginger ale that is basically ginger beer, and dry ginger ale, which shot to fame and gained popularity during the prohibition in US.
+Because of the strong ginger flavor, golden ginger ale became first choice for those who could not get alcoholic beverages.

 What is the difference between Ginger Beer and Ginger Ale?

-· Ginger beer is crisper and spicier than ginger ale, and is carbonated and not fermented.
+• Ginger beer is crisper and spicier than ginger ale.

-· Ginger ale can be easily made at home, while it is difficult to make ginger beer.
+• Ginger ale can be easily made at home.

 • Alcohol content: